 Misconfiguration risks

 JIT systems can be prone to misconfiguration risks like any other cybersecurity tool.
-Indicating long durations can invalidate the credential rotation, rendering the whole system useless.
+Indicating long durations can invalidate the credential rotation policy, rendering the whole system useless.
 In the same way, this can create pockets of stagnant credentials that hackers could use to infiltrate the organization without anyone noticing.
 Various automation for provisioning and de-provisioning needs to be set up to thwart those risks.

 Dependency on the providers